-Chemical coordination and integration are primarily controlled by the endocrine glands, which secrete various hormones that regulate different body functions.
+Chemical coordination and integration are primarily done by the endocrine glands, which secrete various hormones that regulate different body functions.
 In the animal kingdom, vertebrates have more complex and advanced endocrine systems when compared to invertebrates.
 Plants do not possess these glands, however, they do secrete plant hormones that control various functions.

 Human Endocrine System